Understanding Liquidating Trustee in the Business Liquidation Process

 The Role of a Trustee in Liquidating a Trust

-As the trust’s administrator, the role of the trustee in liquidating a trust is to manage the liquidating trust by liquidating assets, paying lenders, solving any claims, and dispersing any available funds to the beneficiaries of the trust.
+After liquidating trustees are appointed, they serve as the trusts’ representatives, and they are responsible for respecting the trust agreement.
+As the trust’s administrator, the role of the trustee in liquidating trust is to manage the liquidating trust and trust assets by liquidating assets, paying lenders, solving any claims, and dispersing any available funds to the beneficiaries of the trust.

-The liquidation of trust process begins after a liquidating trust agreement has been completed and the trustee is appointed.
+The liquidation of the trust process begins after a trust agreement has been completed, and the trustee is appointed.
 From here, it is the trustee’s job to handle all aspects of the liquidation process.
+Positions of liquidating trustees can be lucrative, although numerous potential liabilities exist.

-When you work with The Turning Group, this begins with the creation of a detailed inventory of the business’ assets followed by a valuation of the assets.
-The trustee uses this information to determine the total liquidation value by working with appraisers and auctioneers.
-The assets are then sold using the methods most appropriate for the situation.
+When you work with The Turning Group, this begins with creating of a detailed inventory of the business’s assets followed by their valuation.
+The trustee may use this information to determine the total liquidation value by working with appraisers and auctioneers.
+Then, they are sold using the methods most appropriate for the situation.

 Once the liquidation process is complete, the trustee will then begin to distribute the funds to any creditors.
 If the business’ debt is all paid off after the liquidation, any remaining funds will be distributed back to the company.
 With this money, the business owners can choose to either continue operating or soften the financial blow of closing their business for good.

-As noted, making use of a liquidating trustee may be an effective way to execute the liquidation process.
-However, it’s always best to seek advice from a liquidation expert prior to initiating a liquidating trust to make sure that this type of entity makes sense for the situation.
-At The Turning Group, we specialize in all areas of the liquidation process, including business windup, mergers, asset maximization, and liquidating trustee to manufacture innovative solutions to our clients’ needs.
+As noted, making use of liquidating trustees may be an effective way to execute the liquidation process.
+However, it’s always best to seek advice from a liquidation expert prior to initiating a liquidation trust to make sure that this type of entity makes sense for the situation.
+At The Turning Group, we specialize in all areas of the liquidation process, including business windup, mergers, asset maximization, and liquidating trustees to manufacture innovative solutions to our clients’ needs.
 Contact us today to learn more about how we can assist you.

 If your business is facing bankruptcy proceedings, The Turning Group can help you find a solution to keep you on your feet.
 Based in Doral, Florida in the Greater Miami Area, we offer comprehensive bankruptcy alternative and liquidation services to clients throughout the state of Florida.
 Contact us today at 305-640-5754 or fill out the form below so we can begin to steer you toward success.